comsec-group/cellift-meta/docker/README-Docker.txt

 How do I use the CellIFT tools image: The tools image that is automatically built by the CellIFT ETH Gitlab CI is stored in the ETH Gitlab container registry.
 To retrieve and run it:
-$ docker login registry.ethz.ch
+$ docker login registry-1.docker.io
-$ docker pull registry.ethz.ch/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main
+$ docker pull registry-1.docker.io/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main
-$ docker run -it registry.ethz.ch/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main
+$ docker run -it registry-1.docker.io/comsec/hardware-information-flow-tracking/cellift-meta:cellift-tools-main